-COVID-19 Protocols In Place For Summer 2021
+COVID-19 Protocols for Summer Camp

-We are looking forward to having you all here at Camp Don Lee for Summer Camp 2021!
+We are looking forward to having you all here at Camp Don Lee for Summer Camp 2023!

 The pandemic has caused many changes in our lives, but the need for us to be in community and to experience God’s generosity through creation has not diminished; it has only increased.
 At Don Lee Camp & Retreat Center, we believe we have developed policies and procedures that, when followed cooperatively with our guests, can provide a fun and spirit-renewing experience at our beautiful location on the Neuse River Estuary.

 Offering safe, faith-forming experiences for campers has been and will always be our top priority.
 During the Covid-19 pandemic, this has meant monitoring the latest scientific understandings, the current policy recommendations from national health and camping organizations, and the trendlines of virus transmission, hospitalizations, and deaths.
 We have used this information to develop our approach to running camp safely for the variety of populations we serve and to deliver two pandemic summers of residential summer camp with no known incident of Covid-19 in campers or summer staff.

 Given current conditions and understandings of the pandemic, we are confident in our ability to operate camp safely this summer with a mitigation plan that relies heavily on our standard and long-standing best practices for limiting the spread of communicable diseases at camp (section A below) supplemented by Covid-specific practices (section B).

 A) STANDARD HEALTHY CAMP PRACTICES